-Above: Harvesting begins at the pine plantation at Lower Tokai, in preparation for restoration to Cape Flats Sand Fynbos.
-Photo: Zoë Poulsen
+Above: Harvesting begins at the pine plantation at Tokai Park, in preparation for restoration to Cape Flats Sand Fynbos.
+Photo © Zoë Chapman Poulsen.

-The fact is that pine plantations are actually very unfriendly to the environment, using up precious water resources (as much as 40-50 litres per tree per day), causing a dangerous fire hazard (as was shown all too strongly during the Cape fires) and a loss of biodiversity.
+Pine plantations are actually very unfriendly to the environment, using up precious water resources (as much as 40-50 litres per tree per day), causing a dangerous fire hazard (as shown during the Cape Town fires in 2015) and a loss of biodiversity.
 They are bad news for ecological integrity and have no place in any conservation area.
 They may provide shade, but at what cost?

 There seems to be a common misconception among those protesting against the pine trees being felled that the fynbos can be put elsewhere.
 This sadly slows a grave lack of understanding of the facts.
 South Africa’s Fynbos Biome is home to a vast plethora of different vegetation types, changing according to geology and between the lowlands and the mountains.
 Each of these vegetation types has its own unique assemblage of species.

-Above: Over the last 200 years the majority of habitat for Cape Flats Sand Fynbos and other lowland vegetation types occurring in the greater Cape Town area have been lost to urbanisation and transformation for agriculture, leaving just small fragments of natural vegetation behind.
-Photo: Zoë Poulsen
+Above: Over the last 200 years, the majority of habitat for Cape Flats Sand Fynbos and other lowland vegetation types occurring in the greater Cape Town area has been lost to urbanisation and transformation for agriculture, leaving just small fragments of natural vegetation behind.
+Photo © Zoë Chapman Poulsen.

-To put this loss of biodiversity in a global context, recently in the journal ‘Science’ it was reported that an international team of scientists found that the earth’s biodiversity is dropping below safe levels for the support and wellbeing of human societies.
+To put this loss of biodiversity in a global context, in the journal ‘Science’ an international team of scientists reported that the earth’s biodiversity is dropping below safe levels for the support and wellbeing of human societies.
 These findings further highlight the importance of restoring and rehabilitating any threatened ecosystems wherever possible.
-So what is South Africa and its conservation community doing about this?
+So what are South Africa and its conservation community doing about this?

-South Africa is one of many countries leading the way in conservation by becoming a signatory to the international Convention on Biological Diversity (CBD).
-As part of this is has committed to implementing a national strategy to conserve its flora in line with the Global Strategy for Plant Conservation that forms part of the CBD.
+South Africa is one of many countries leading the way in conservation by becoming a signatory to the International Convention on Biological Diversity (CBD).
+As part of this, it has committed to implementing a national strategy to conserve its flora in line with the Global Strategy for Plant Conservation that forms part of the CBD.
 An important part of this national strategy is restoring threatened ecosystems where possible.
-So how does this affect management at Lower Tokai Park?
+So how does this affect management at Tokai Park?

 Top: Serruria foeniculacea (Critically Endangered) Photo by Tony Rebelo http://www.ispotnature.org/node/584368 Above: Leucadendron floridum (Critically Endangered) Photo by Tony Rebelo http://www.ispotnature.org/node/649457